ArduPilot/ardupilot_wiki/common/source/docs/common-osd-overview.rst

 To set vertical and horizontal display offset (space at top and left side of screen), use parameters ``OSD_H_OFFSET``, ``OSD_V_OFFSET``.

-Several options can be set using ``OSD_OPTIONS`` (bitmask selection):
+Several options can be set using :ref:`OSD_OPTIONS<OSD_OPTIONS>` (bitmask selection):

 - bit0 = Enable use of compact number+decimal point fonts
-- bit1 = Invert wind direction indicator
+- bit1 = Invert wind direction indicator (to point to the direction its blowing from instead of toward)
 - bit2 = Invert horizon roll direction

-Several font sets are included and can be changed during runtime (and those who can build the software can customize or add additional font sets....see libraries/AP_OSD/fonts/README.md) - ``OSD_FONT``:
+Several font sets are included and can be changed during runtime (and those who can build the software can customize or add additional font sets....see libraries/AP_OSD/fonts/README.md) - :ref:`OSD_FONT<OSD_FONT>`:

 - ``0`` = Clarity (default).
 A clearly visible large font
 - ``1`` = Clarity Medium.
 Good visibility, less dominant than clarity default